By: Atty. Pearl Fatima L. Evardone

 Court of Tax Appeals (CTA)

 Within thirty (30) days from receipt of the final resolution of the BIR (FDDA or PCL), you must file an appeal through a Petition for Review with the Court of Tax Appeals – Division.
-You will need a counsel of your choice, pay the filing fees based on the amount of disputed assessment.
+In case BIR failed to act within 180 days from filing protest for reconsideration or from submission of relevant supporting documents within 60 days from filing protest for reinvestigation, you can opt to file an appeal with the CTA as well, within 30 days from lapse of such 180-day period.
+At CTA, you will need a counsel of your choice, pay the filing fees based on the amount of disputed assessment.
 If the case is much of factual issues, the CTA may opt to appoint an Independent Certified public Accountant (ICPA) as an officer of the court for the factual verification and evaluation.
-The case may drag for sometime.
+The case may drag for some time.

 Should you lose on the CTA-Div, you may file a Motion for Reconsideration (MR) with the Court of Tax Appeals – En Banc within fifteen (15) days from receipt thereof.
 Should you further lose with the CTA-En Banc, do not loss hope as the game is far from being over.